1ma/secp256k1-nostr-php/README.md

 A private key is just a random string of 32 bytes.
 The only caveat is that it has to be hex-encoded.

-All functions of `secp256k1_nostr` work with hex-encoded strings to lessen the friction of working with Nostr events.
+All functions of `secp256k1_nostr` only accept hex-encoded strings to lessen the friction of working with Nostr events.

    ```php
    $privateKey = bin2hex(random_bytes(32));